"Quality Outdoor Living Since 1995"

 Noise in Rain and Hail

 If you’ve ever sat under a polycarbonate roof during a rainstorm, you know the sound.
 It’s loud.
 Not “gentle pitter-patter” loud — more like “can’t-hear-the-person-across-the-table” loud.
-Multiwall panels are slightly better than solid sheets, but neither comes close to the quiet of an insulated aluminum cover or laminated glass.
+Multiwall panels are slightly better than solid sheets, but neither comes close to the quiet of a solid aluminum cover or laminated glass.
 During Okanagan hailstorms (which happen a few times every summer), the drumming is intense.

 Scratching and Maintenance